GChristensen/ubiquitywe/README.md

 * Source code of the original Ubiquity by Mozilla: https://github.com/mozilla/ubiquity
-* Source code of the latest Ubiquity by satyr: https://bitbucket.org/satyr/ubiquity (it seems that it is missing now, the clone may be found [here](https://github.com/GChristensen/ubiquity))
+* Source code of the latest Ubiquity by satyr: https://bitbucket.org/satyr/ubiquity (it seems that it is missing now, a clone may be found [here](https://github.com/GChristensen/ubiquity))
 * Source code of the original UbiChr: https://github.com/rostok/ubichr

 #### NL Parsers